Solid gold toilet stolen from Winston Churchill’s birthplace

 The toilet, the work of Italian conceptual artist Maurizio Cattelan, had been installed only two days earlier at Blenheim Palace, west of London, after previously being shown at the Guggenheim Museum in New York.

 Police said the toilet was taken early Saturday by thieves who used at least two vehicles.
-Because the golden toilet had been connected to the palace's plumbing system, police said its removal caused "significant damage and flooding" to the building, a UNESCO World Heritage site.
+Because the golden toilet had been connected to the palace's plumbing system, police said its removal caused "significant damage and flooding" to the building, a UNESCO World Heritage site filled with valuable art and furniture.

 Prior to the theft, visitors to the Cattelan exhibition could book a three-minute appointment to use the toilet.